 - a degree in computer science, electrical engineering, information assurance or cybersecurity;

-- a general security certification, such as Certified Information Systems Security Professional or Certified Information Security Manager (CISM); or
+- a general security certification, such as CISSP or Certified Information Security Manager (CISM); or

-Incident response also requires a thorough technical foundation, particularly a detailed knowledge of the tradecraft (i.e., attack techniques and methodologies) used by potential attackers, as well as the technology landscape of the organization the responder will be working within.
-Meaning, the responder should understand how an organization might be attacked so that they can spot those attacks and also understand how to find those attacks and recover from them in their employers' environments.
-To this point, experience is likely even more important than education.
+Incident response requires a thorough technical foundation, particularly a detailed knowledge of attack techniques and methodologies used by malicious actors, as well as the technology landscape of the organization the responder will work within.
+Responders should understand how an organization might be attacked so they can understand how to detect and recover from them.
+To this point, experience is likely more important than education.
 Being able to demonstrate competence in the skills, knowledge and abilities of the job counts for a lot with potential employers.

-This information can be particularly useful for someone looking to pivot into cybersecurity from another technical or IT position, because incident response is a good stepping stone to enter into the field.
-Likewise, those recently entering the workforce, who are interested in a career in cybersecurity will likely find this information helpful, as working in incident response can be one of the most optimal paths to tee up a future career in the cybersecurity sector.
+The NICE Framework offers a sense of what job requirements employers look for.
+Also, search for job listings on LinkedIn, Glassdoor and other sites to see real-life lists of job requirements, responsibilities and duties.
+This information can be particularly useful for someone looking to pivot into cybersecurity from another technical or IT position.
+Similarly, those entering the workforce and interested in a career in cybersecurity will find this information helpful, as working in incident response can be a steppingstone to a future career in cybersecurity.

 Incident responder certifications

-An incident response-related certification can help you stand out among job candidates.
-This can be either a general security certification such as CISSP, CISM or Security+; a certification pertaining to an adjacent professional space such as the Certified Information Systems Auditor or Certified Ethical Hacker; or even technology-specific or vendor-specific certifications like Cisco's Cisco Certified Network Associate or Cisco Certified Internetwork Expert -- particularly the security track.
+Certifications can help you stand out among job candidates.
+In some cases, this could be a general security certification, such as CISSP, CISM or Security+.
+In others, a certification pertaining to an adjacent professional space, such as Certified Information Systems Auditor or Certified Ethical Hacker, may be useful or technology-specific or vendor-specific certifications, such as Cisco Certified Network Associate or Cisco Certified Internetwork Expert -- particularly the security tracks.

-For the job seeker looking to move into the field of incident response from a field outside of information security, you may want to focus on gaining applicable job experience first and look to obtain specialized incident handler certifications afterward.
-Why?
-Because these certifications can be expensive to pay for out of pocket if your employer isn't covering the cost.
+Job seekers looking to move into incident response from a field outside information security may want to focus on gaining applicable job experience first and then obtain specialized incident handler certifications.
+Certifications can be expensive to pay for out of pocket if your employer doesn't cover the cost.

 Incident responder career paths

-Note that the CyberSeek tool is an idealized view of theoretical career path, not a hard-and-fast rule or an exhaustive list of potential next steps on a given person's career journey.
-Because incident response requires a thorough technical foundation, the CyberSeek ideas are just starting points for what is possible in career advancement for the incident response professional.
+The CyberSeek tool is an idealized view of a theoretical career path, not a hard-and-fast rule or exhaustive list of potential next steps on a given career journey.
+Because incident response requires a thorough technical foundation, the CyberSeek ideas are starting points for what is possible in career advancement.
 Almost any cybersecurity-focused career is open to the talented, ambitious responder who wishes to move into adjacent careers.

 Adjacent and related careers

-If you wish to move into another role after serving some time as an incident responder, there are a number of related careers for your career path trajectory.
-That direction will depend quite a bit on where your interest lies.
-For example, if you're interested in software development, you might choose to focus on those skills and go into a position such as application-focused penetration tester, software security architect or application-focused security architect.
-If you are more interested in the techniques employed by attackers, you may choose to go on to become a malware analyst, threat intelligence researcher or other career that uses these skills.
-If you are particularly interested in the business processes supporting a given environment, you might choose to go on to be a technology auditor.
+If you wish to move into another role after being an incident responder, a number of related careers exist for your career path trajectory.
+That direction depends on where your interest lies.
+If you're interested in software development, for example, you might choose to focus on those skills and go into a position such as an application-focused pen tester, software security architect or application-focused security architect.
+If you're interested in attacker techniques, consider becoming a malware analyst or threat intelligence researcher.
+If you're particularly interested in the business processes supporting a given environment, you might choose to become a technology auditor.

 High turnover for incident responders

-There are important things to note here.
-The first is that there is a relatively high turnover.
-There are several reasons for this.
-First, the scarcity of resources noted earlier applies to other aspects of security as well; in other words, there is tremendous opportunity for mobility.
+The incident responder career has relatively high job turnover rates.
+The scarcity of resources noted earlier applies to other aspects of security as well, so the opportunity for mobility is tremendous.
 This itself limits how long many practitioners stay in a given responder position.
-For example, it's the rare person who will say no to a more lucrative position.
-Second, incident responders need to be on the clock when attackers are -- late nights and working off-hours or holidays and weekends comes with the territory.
+For example, it's rare that a person says no to a more lucrative position.
+Also, incident responders need to be on the clock when attackers are, which can translate into late nights and working off hours or holidays and weekends.
 This, coupled with the stress of always being in the middle of a live event, can lead to turnover and undermine longevity in the role.

-The important part isn't what specific career you choose to transition into after working as an incident responder, but instead that you optimally position yourself to successfully move into a career you like once you've decided which direction you want to grow in.
-This means paying attention to what portions of the job you like and what opportunities arise where you can use those skills more.
+The important part isn't what specific career you choose to transition into after working as an incident responder, but that you position yourself to successfully move into a career you like once you've decided which direction you want to grow into.
+Pay attention to what portions of the job you like and what opportunities arise where you can use those skills more.

-The last point to address, without which any discussion about the incident responder job market would not be complete, is compensation.
-Having an awareness of this is not only valuable for you as a potential job changer as you consider if the profession is right for you, but it's also useful as you negotiate starting salary with potential employers.
-Getting data about this is always challenging.
-Salaries will vary depending on where you live, the industry you're in, other aspects of the particular job you're applying for (night shift vs. day shift, etc.).
+Compensation is always important to address.
+Having an awareness of this is not only valuable as you consider if the profession is right for you, but also as you negotiate starting salary with potential employers.
+Incident responder salaries vary depending on where you live, the industry you're in and other aspects of the particular job you're applying for, such as night shift vs. day shift.
 Variability is to be expected.

-That said, there is some generic data out there that can help you guide discussions and negotiations.
-For example, data from ZipRecruiter cited a national average per-year salary of $93,404, though (as of the time of this writing) it cited positions between $51,000 at the low end and $122,500 at the high end.
-This is supported by data from CyberSeek's Career Pathway tool: It cited a $99,000/year salary as the average.
+That said, some generic data can help you guide discussions and negotiations.
+Data from ZipRecruiter cited a national average annual salary of $109,542, though -- at time of this writing -- it cited positions ranging from $200,000 at the high end to $30,000 at the low end.

-As with finding out real-life duties, checking job-related sites such as Glassdoor can also be helpful in finding out salaries at a given company or in your specific geographic area.
+Check other job-related sites, such as Glassdoor, to find out salaries at a given company or in your specific geographic area.

-At the end of the day, incident response can be a great career choice: It can be lucrative, it's fast-paced, it's intellectually challenging and it can open doors.
-By understanding what the job entails, by demonstrating competence and building skills that align with the job and by putting your hat in the ring for open positions, now is a fruitful time to go about breaking into the profession.
+At the end of the day, incident response can be a great career choice.
+It can be lucrative, fast-paced and intellectually challenging, and it can open doors.
+By understanding what the job entails, demonstrating competence, building skills that align with the job and putting your hat in the ring for open positions, this is a good time to break into the profession.